jamorris1819/Alien-Battles/README.md

-# Alien-Battles
+# Alien Battles
-A small game demo.
+Alien Battles is a small game demo that I created in order to showcase my programming skills.